 The Council now advises of the removal of the Hermitage Park Site from the list of designated Trading areas.

-South Dublin County Council invites applications from parties interested in taking up Casual Trading Licences for the sale of Flowers for the 2022 season, more details.
+South Dublin County Council invites applications from parties interested in taking up Casual Trading Licences for the sale of Ice Cream/Confectionary & Flowers for the 2023 season at the following designated locations